nashville-software-school/bangazon-inc/book-1-orientation/chapters/PLAN_YOUR_HEIST.md

 ## The Exercise

 This program will be written in phases.
-Along the way you will get some practice with classes, methods, properties, loops, dictionaries, lists, and more...
+Along the way you will get some practice with loops, dictionaries, lists, and more...

 ### Phase One

 The program should...

 1. Print the message "Plan Your Heist!".
 1. Create a way to store a single team member.
 A team member will have a _name_, a _skill Level_ and a _courage factor_.
 The _skill Level_ will be a positive integer and the _courage factor_ will be a decimal between 0.0 and 2.0.
 1. Prompt the user to enter a team member's name and save that name.
 1. Prompt the user to enter a team member's skill level and save that skill level with the name.
 1. Prompt the user to enter a team member's courage factor and save that courage factor with the name.